Fishery: Types

-In 2022 small-scale fisheries contribute an estimated 40 percent of the global catch and support 90 percent of the capture fisheries workforce, with women representing 40 percent.
-500 million people rely on small-scale fisheries for their livelihoods, including 53 million involved in subsistence fishing, of which 45 percent are women.
+In 2022 small-scale fisheries contribute an estimated 40% of the global catch and support 90% of the capture fisheries workforce, with women representing 40%.
+500 million people rely on small-scale fisheries for their livelihoods, including 53 million involved in subsistence fishing, of which 45% are women.

-In 2022 inland fisheries produced 11.3 million tonnes, harvested mainly in Asia (63.4 percent) and Africa (29.4 percent), where they are important for food security.
+In 2022 inland fisheries produced 11.3 million tonnes, harvested mainly in Asia (63.4%) and Africa (29.4%), where they are important for food security.
 Lead producers were India (1.9 million tonnes), Bangladesh (1.3 million tonnes), China (1.2 million tonnes), Myanmar (0.9 million tonnes) and Indonesia (0.5 million tonnes).
 Inland fisheries figures are likely underestimated due to the difficulties most countries face in collecting these data.